xerial-games/marketplace-web3-sdk/README.md

 - Essential files for implementing `Marketplace` functions can be found in the /utils folder.
 - The /pages folder includes some implementation examples.

+### Differences between tokenId and tokenTypeId

+- `tokenId`: identifies a specific unique NFT within a collection.
+- `tokenTypeId`: identifies the type to which that NFT belongs within the same collection.

 ## Install dependencies

 - Using `npm`: